Adi Shankara: Systematizer of Advaita

 According to Nakamura, comparison of the known teachings of the early Vedantins and Shankara's thought shows that most of the characteristics of Shankara's thought "were advocated by someone before Śankara".
 Shankara "was the person who synthesized the Advaita-vāda which had previously existed before him".
 According to Nakamura, after the growing influence of Buddhism on Vedānta, culminating in the works of Gauḍapāda, Adi Shankara gave a Vedantic character to the Buddhistic elements in these works, synthesising and rejuvenating the doctrine of Advaita.

 According to Koller, using ideas in ancient Indian texts, Shankara systematized the foundation for Advaita Vedānta in the 8th century, reforming Badarayana's Vedānta tradition.
 According to Mayeda, Shankara represents a turning point in the development of Vedānta, yet he also notices that it is only since Deussens's praise that Shankara "has usually been regarded as the greatest philosopher of India."
+(Note: According to Isayeva (1993), Paul Deussen (1845–1919) laid the fundament for the study of Shankara in the west.
+In 1883 he published an overview of Shankara's teachings, and in 1887 a translation of Shankara's Brahmasutrabhasya.
+Thereafter studies by others followed.)
 Mayeda further notes that Shankara was primarily concerned with moksha, "and not with the establishment of a complete system of philosophy or theology," following Potter, who qualifies Shankara as a "speculative philosopher."
 Lipner notes that Shankara's "main literary approach was commentarial and hence perforce disjointed rather than procedurally systematic [...] though a systematic philosophy can be derived from Samkara's thought."

 Shankara has been described as influenced by Shaivism and Shaktism, but his works and philosophy suggest greater overlap with Vaishnavism, influence of Yoga school of Hinduism, but most distinctly express his Advaitin convictions with a monistic view of spirituality, and his commentaries mark a turn from realism to idealism.

 Moksha - liberating knowledge of Brahman

 The central theme of Shankara's writings is the liberating knowledge of the true identity of jivatman (individual self) as Ātman-Brahman.
 (Note: Brahman is not to be confused with the personalised godhead Brahma.)
-One of Shankara's main concerns was establishing the Upanishads as an independent means of knowledge beyond the ritually oriented Mīmāṃsā exegesis of the vedas.
+One of Shankara's main concerns was establishing the Upanishads as an independent means of knowledge beyond the ritually oriented Mimansa exegesis of the vedas.

 According to Shankara, the one unchanging entity (Brahman) alone is real, while changing entities do not have absolute existence.
 Shankara's primary objective was to explain how moksha is attained in this life by recognizing the true identity of jivatman as Atman-Brahman, as mediated by the Mahāvākyas, especially Tat Tvam Asi, "That you are."
 Correct knowledge of jivatman and Atman-Brahman is the attainment of Brahman, immortality, and leads to moksha (liberation) from suffering (Note: The suffering created by the workings of the mind entangled with physical reality) and samsara, the cycle of rebirth.
 This is stated by Shankara as follows:

 I am other than name, form and action.